rmorenobote/breadth-depth-dilemma/figures/figure2/readme.md

 Just run plot...m file to generate the figure.

-It inputs one of 3 datasets (you need to select which one at the top of the code), that can be chosen to generate one choice sets described in Fig. 2.
+It inputs one of 3 datasets (you need to select which one at the top of the code), that can be chosen to generate the choice sets described in Fig. 2.

 The inputs are: